Approval and Maintenance of Higher Education Courses Procedure

 • Proposed teaching period of commencement of course/introduction of changes.

-If approved by the Provost, the Institute/School must notify the Chairs of Curriculum Committee and Academic Board of their intention to activate the following expedited approvals process:
+If approved by the Vice-Chancellor, the Institute must notify the Chairs of Curriculum Committee and Academic Board of their intention to activate the following expedited approvals process:

-1. Institute/School Board: endorsement of the new, modified, or rebadged course may be sought via circulatory resolution or out-of-session special meeting.
-In exceptional circumstances, where an out-of-session meeting or circulatory resolution is unlikely to be quorate (e.g. immediately prior to the end-of-year university shutdown period), the Executive Dean/Dean may seek Provost approval to endorse the recommendation on behalf of the Board.
+1. Institute/School Board/TAFE Course Approval Committee: endorsement of the new, amended, or rebadged course or new badged stream may be sought via circulatory resolution or out-of-session special meeting.
+In exceptional circumstances, where an out-of-session meeting or circulatory resolution is unlikely to be quorate (e.g. immediately prior to the end-of-year university shutdown period), the Executive Dean/Dean/PVC, VET and University Pathways may seek Vice-Chancellor approval to endorse the recommendation on behalf of the Board.

 2. Curriculum Committee: the Chair, Curriculum Committee may call an out-of-session special meeting to consider the recommendation.
-In the case of a course modification or rebadging of course, where the Chair judges the recommendation to be straightforward and the paperwork complete, a circulatory resolution may be utilised.
+In the case of a course amendment, where the Chair judges the recommendation to be straightforward and the documentation complete, a circulatory resolution may be utilised.

-3. Academic Board: for new courses, the Chair, Academic Board may call for a circulatory resolution or out-of-session special meeting to approve the recommendation.
-Course modifications and rebadged courses that have been approved by Curriculum Committee via the expedited process will be noted at the next scheduled Academic Board meeting.
+3. Academic Board: for new courses, rebadged courses and new badged streams the Chair, Academic Board may call for a circulatory resolution or out-of-session special meeting to approve the recommendation.
+Course amendments that have been approved by Curriculum Committee via the expedited process will be noted at the next scheduled Academic Board meeting.

-Credit points provide an indication of the estimated hours of learning activities necessary for a student achieving an average performance needs undertake to achieve the objectives of the unit.
+Credit points provide an indication of the estimated hours of learning activities necessary that a student achieving an average performance needs to undertake to achieve the objectives of the unit.

 A standard system of credit points based on student workload is to be used for all University higher education units as follows: